mohit-marathe/zetajs/README.md

 ## Using with an own WASM build

-By default the exmaples load a precompiled ZetaOffice from https://cdn.zetaoffice.net/zetaoffice_latest/
+By default the examples load a precompiled ZetaOffice from https://cdn.zetaoffice.net/zetaoffice_latest/

 Please have a look into the respective config.sample.js file of each demo to use another WASM build.

 You may also compile a custom [LOWA build](https://git.libreoffice.org/core/+/refs/heads/master/static/README.wasm.md).
-There the folder `workdir/installation/LibreOffice/emscripten/` will contain the files for the webroot.
+There the folder `workdir/installation/LibreOffice/emscripten/` will contain the files for the web root.
 If you host the WASM binary on another origin then the example code you will need to set a [CORS header](https://developer.mozilla.org/docs/Web/HTTP/CORS).

 For the sources of the WASM binaries served by cdn.zetaoffice.net see:
 * https://git.libreoffice.org/core/+/refs/heads/distro/allotropia/zeta-24-2